 Whatever the case, this time is an important one in the development of sexual identity, understanding likes and dislikes, as well as types and preferences.

-When I was first (consciously) into women I would have considered bedding any woman who even sneezed in my direction because all women were fascinating, in the same way all boys had been much earlier in life.
-But, as happened with my tastes in men, my palate became more discerning and eventually I could tell the difference between a good merlot and that swill that came out of a box.
+When I was first (intentionally) into women I would have considered bedding any woman who even sneezed in my direction because all women were fascinating, in a way most boys had not been during most of my life.
+With time, my palate became more discerning, and eventually I could tell the difference between a good vintage Merlot and that swill that tasted like someone had put their butt cheeks in it.

-Over the past few years we’ve embraced “hoe is life”.
+The rise of sex positivity has meant that we now live in a world where we can increasingly embrace the notion that “hoe is life” and explore the ways in which we want to feel sexual and romantic attraction.
 The time when we explore our sex and sexuality with (safe and healthy) abandon is an important part of waking up and being able to engage actively and healthily with our sexual identity, because we know what we want.

 Properly building a sexual identity we are proud of helps to navigate the treacherous waters that surround coitus cove.